Skip to main content

 • Accessibility: May not be available in all countries due to regulations.
 Again, this is a downside of centralisation.

 • Security and Control: Users trade directly from their wallets, retaining full control over their funds.
-Best Wallet or Best DEX can't access your crypto without your permission, and you maintain full control of your wallet's private key.
+Best Wallet or any DEX can't access your crypto without your permission, and you maintain full control of your wallet's private key.

 The choice between using a DEX or a CEX depends on your preferences and crypto needs.
 Both decentralised exchanges and centralised exchanges offer unique advantages and disadvantages for cryptocurrency traders.